 “I don’t really like to swim or bike, so I decided to try crew,” Lydia says.
 She joined the freshman crew team at Yorktown High School in November.

 That spring, her coach told her she was the fourth strongest female rower at the school — an impressive feat for someone who was still learning the sport.
 She went on to have a successful freshman season with her boat winning first place out of 18 boats at the Charlie Butt Regatta on the Potomac River in Georgetown.

 Lydia’s dual injuries have given her and her family new perspective.

 Lydia’s parents are impressed at their daughter’s resilience.
-“After the one-two punch of ACL injuries, Lydia has gone on to find a new love in a new sport,” Noreen says.
-“We couldn’t be prouder of how she’s handled everything.”
+“After the one-two punch of ACL injuries, Lydia went on to find a new love in a new sport,” Noreen says.
+“We couldn’t be prouder of how she handled everything.”

-“Hope really does live here,” Noreen says of The Children’s Hospital of Philadelphia.
+“Hope really does live here,” Noreen says of CHOP.
 “There’s such a community of caring — from the security officers to the food service staff, to the orderlies and the entire medical team.
-Everyone understands the mission of the Hospital and works together to help children in need.
+Everyone understands the mission of the hospital and works together to help children in need.
 In my book, it doesn’t get much better than that.”

 When our new hospital in King of Prussia opens in Nov., young athletes like Lydia across the region will have access to every resource they need, from our pediatric emergency department and Urgent Care Center to our Center for Sports Medicine and Performance and even orthopaedic surgery — all in one convenient location!

 This story was originally published in 2016 and updated in 2021.